Trident Hotel, Nariman Point: History

 The hotel opened on 7 April 1973 as the Oberoi-Sheraton Hotel.
-It was built by Mohan Singh Oberoi, at a cost of 180 million Rupees, as a joint venture between his Oberoi Hotels and US-based Sheraton Hotels, which had an equity interest of $500,000.
-Oberoi paid Sheraton a fee of $150 per room per year to manage the hotel, but this gave him access to an international reservations and marketing system, and also allowed him to qualify for a 43.5 million Rupee loan from the United States Agency for International Development.
-The loan was contingent on Oberoi accepting four American directors onto his board.
+It was built by Mohan Singh Oberoi, at a cost of 180 million rupees, as a joint venture between his Oberoi Hotels and US-based Sheraton Hotels, which had an equity interest of $500,000.
+Oberoi paid Sheraton a fee of $150 per room per year to manage the hotel, but this gave him access to an international reservations and marketing system, and also allowed him to qualify for a 43.5 million rupee loan from the United States Agency for International Development.
+The loan was contingent on Oberoi accepting four American directors on his board.
 As the Americans could not be present at meetings, they were represented by local stand-ins.
-The hotel showed a profit of 450,000 Rupees in 1974, and by 1978 annual profits were 29.4 million Rupees.
+The hotel showed a profit of 450,000 rupees in 1974, and by 1978 annual profits were 29.4 million rupees.

 In 1978, Sheraton signed a marketing agreement with ITC to represent the properties of their WelcomHotels division, located across India.
 Oberoi angrily called it a "breach of an agreement both in letter and in spirit".
 In addition, Sheraton demanded that the annual fee Oberoi paid be doubled to $300 per room per year, and that the new 200-room wing of the hotel that was then under construction (today known as The Oberoi Mumbai) be covered at the same higher rate.
-Oberoi severed the joint venture with Sheraton and the hotel was renamed The Oberoi Towers on 5 March 1979,.
+Oberoi severed the joint venture with Sheraton and the hotel was renamed The Oberoi Towers on 5 March 1979.
 The hotel was renamed Hilton Towers Mumbai on 5 April 2004, as part of a marketing alliance between Oberoi and Hilton Hotels.
 It was renamed Trident Nariman Point on 1 April 2008, when the alliance with Hilton ended.

-On the night of 26 November 2008, a series of terrorist attacks in Mumbai was launched, including an attack on the hotel.
-Two terrorists, Abdul Rehman alias Abdul Rehman Chhota and Fahadullah alias Abu Fahad, entered the hotel and fired on guests.
-They took over 143 people hostage and killed at least 32 people during the ensuing 3-day siege.
-The National Security Guard arrived on 27 November, and on 28 November, the terrorists were shot dead by NSG, ending the crisis at the hotel.
+It was also iconic for being a victim of the 2008 Mumbai Attacks in November of 2008.